lucask42/redder/README.md

   * [QR Code does not scan](#qr-code-does-not-scan)

 ## `About`

 redder is a slim reddit reader mobile app built using React-Native and Redux.

 ## `Getting Started`

 ### `Prerequisites`

-To run this app you will need a computer along with an iOS or Android device.
+To run this app you will need a computer along with an iOS or Android mobile device.

 Before running this app.
-  1) The iOS or Android device should be on the same wireless network that will host the app.
+  1) The mobile device and computer must be on the same wireless network.
-  2) The computer should have Node.js installed
+  2) The computer must have Node.js installed

+### `Install and Run`

 Install the Expo app on your iOS or Android device.

-### `Install and Run`

 Create a local clone of the respository.